 A video by Leszek Żadło and the European Art Ensemble with G.A.S.P. live on Radio Kraków features Wojtek Groborz on piano, Bartek Staromiejski on drums, Tolek Lisiecki on bass, August Wilhelm Scheer on baritone saxophone, and Żadło on tenor saxophone:

-Born in Boston, Massachusetts in 1942, Bill Elgart received his first drum set at age 13.
+Born in Cambridge, Massachusetts in 1942, Bill Elgart received his first drum set at age 13.
 In the early 1960s, he enrolled at what was then called the Berklee School of Music, studying with master drummer Alan Dawson.
 After two semesters, Elgart left school to start his career as a professional musician.
-He first made a name in New York’s New Jazz Scene in the mid-1960s, playing with Carla Bley, Marion Brown, Mike Nock, Sam Rivers, and was a member of the New York Art Quartet, along with Roswell Rudd, John Tchicai, and Eddie Gomez.
+He first made a name in New York’s New Jazz Scene in the mid-1960s, playing with Carla Bley, Marion Brown, Mike Nock, Sam Rivers, and was a member of the New York Art Quartet, along with Roswell Rudd, John Tchicai, Eddie Gomez, and Buell Neidlinger.
 In 1968, Bill Elgart joined Paul Bley and Gary Peacock on Mr. Joy, Elgart’s recording debut, his first of more than 75 albums as a leader or sideman.
 A closer look at Bill Elgart’s career in music is found on this site under “bio.”

 Among recent recordings, Bill Elgart joined vibraphonist Dizzy Krisch, bassist Karoline Höfler, and guest vocalist Lauren Newton on their Lonely Woman album, released by JazzHausMusik in 2016.
 Elgart is also featured on the Christian Hassenstein Trio’s new Cause & Consequence album, with bassist Sven Schuster and guitarist Hassenstein, available on the DJAMtones label.